cdmandrews/cdmandrews.github.io/digitalrhetoric/week-10-notes.md

 <p>Lo-fi is:</p>
 <ol>
 <li><strong>Learning</strong>: "the full range of problems comprising any consequential act of production is unlikely to be satisfactorily addressed by the content or timescale of any one course, book, or tutorial"
 <li><strong>Openness</strong>: "components of a digital work must be available for inspection, revision, and extension outside the scope of any one device, platform, or piece of production software and any one creator"
 <li><strong>Flexibility</strong>: "research and imaginative problem-solving as the central means to reach diverse audiences equipped with an endless variety of conventional, mobile, and assistive devices"

-<li><strong>Iteration</strong>: "the hefty investment in learning something new is rivaled only by the investment of time in creating the first draft of a digital project, regardless of how far short it falls of the idea that originally inspired it"
+<li><strong>Iteration</strong>: "the hefty investment in learning something new is rivaled only by the investment of time in creating the first draft of a digital project, regardless of how far short it falls of the idea that originally inspired it"</li>
 </ol>
 </div>